December 2022 North American winter storm: Road closures and crashes

 All major highways in western New York were closed for four to five days due to the blizzard.
 The morning of December 23, the city of Niagara Falls, New York, issued a travel ban with exceptions for essential travel.
-Erie County, NY, which includes the city of Buffalo, followed suit shortly afterwards.
+Erie County, New York, which includes the city of Buffalo, followed suit shortly afterwards.
 As of the morning of December 27, the travel ban remained in effect only for Buffalo.
 On December 27, state and military police were sent to Buffalo to enforce the driving ban to enable snow-clearing efforts to progress.
 The Erie County Sheriff indicated that over 420 EMS calls had gone unanswered because emergency vehicles were unable to travel through the deep snow.
 During the height of the blizzard, two-thirds of emergency vehicles sent out to rescue people had ended up needing to be rescued themselves.
 City officials say this marked the first time in Buffalo's history that the fire department could not respond to calls.
 Buffalo announced a two-day effort for December 27 and 28 to clear at least one lane on every street in the city to accommodate emergency vehicles.
 Front-loader tractors were used to shovel the snow into dump trucks as the snow was too deep to plow to the side of streets or in other cases, there was nowhere to plow it.
 Hundreds of vehicles, including tractor-trailer rigs and buses, were snowed in and abandoned all over the city; over 500 people were rescued from snowed-in cars, some having been trapped for up to two days.
 After more than five-and-a-half days in effect, the City of Buffalo lifted its driving ban at 12:01 a.m.
 December 29 on the basis that streets had been adequately cleared.

-On January 2, 2023, the City of Buffalo announced that the New York University's Robert F. Wagner Graduate School of Public Service would be preparing an "after-action report" about the region's response to the blizzard, a report that would "review the storm preparation, response and recovery to outline best practices" and offer Buffalo feedback.
-Buffalo Mayor Byron Brown stated "The City of Buffalo is resolved to learn from this storm and make additional improvements in how we respond to future extreme winter snow storms".
-Residents expressed concerns that they telephoned emergency services for assistance during the storm but no one came to assist; residents lauded a local resident who spent days saving an estimated fifty residents using his snowmobile.
-The resident reportedly transported residents to shelters, transported supplies to those in need and helped a man get critical dialysis treatment after 17 hours spent trapped in his car; the resident learned about the needs of some residents from social media.
-Reports also recorded a group of snowmobilers from a nearby town and people with trucks giving rides to standed persons, transporting those with medical issues to hospitals and ferrying donations to collection points, often based on social media information.